Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the National Research Foundation of Korea (Grant Nos.
-NRF-2021R1F1A1051935, NRF-2021R1F1A1046575, NRF-2020R1A2C3006177, NRF-2017R1E1A1A01074023 and NRF-2013M7A1A1075764) and by MSIT (No. 2018R1A5A1025563).
+NRF-RS-2023-00276361, NRF-2021R1F1A1051935, NRF-2021R1F1A1046575, NRF-2021R1A6A1A03046957, NRF-2020R1A2C3006177, NRF-2017R1E1A1A01074023 and NRF-2013M7A1A1075764) and MSIT (No. 2018R1A5A1025563).